 However, electronic files are vulnerable to other threats, such as computer viruses and hacking.
 Here’s how to protect your digital records from these dangers:

 - Use Password Protection.
 First, make sure you use strong passwords for all your online financial accounts.
+Make sure you’re using different passwords for everything.
+Keep each of these secure through Keeper.
 Change your passwords often and avoid using the same password for multiple sites.
 If you store copies of financial records on your hard drive, you can password-protect either the individual files or the folders you keep them in.
 Digital Trends explains how to do this for both Windows and Macintosh computers.

 - Install Antivirus Software.
 Computer viruses and other types of malware can damage your files or cut off your access to them.
 To avoid these problems, install a good antivirus program on your computer and keep it up to date.
-Consult tech publications such as PC Magazine and CNET to find the best antivirus software for Windows machines and Macs.
+Check out our article to find the best antivirus software for Windows machines and Macs.

 - Use a Surge Protector.
 Another threat to your computer is power spikes that can fry its delicate internal components.
 The best way to reduce this threat is to keep your computer plugged into a surge protector.
 Power strips with surge protection can safeguard up to a dozen electronic devices at once.